wences-sanchez/Knowledge-Base/pages/AWS Certified Cloud Practitioner Exam Guide (highlights).md

 			  Many companies that venture into the public cloud generally start with some form of hybrid model.
 Often, businesses will move/migrate services to the public cloud to reduce CAPEX investment as they opt for a pay-as-you-go model for the consumption of IT services.
 An example of this is where companies may need to increase the number of servers deployed for their applications, and rather than procuring more expensive physical hardware, they can set up network connectivity between on-premises infrastructure and the public cloud provider
 		- -
-	- Chapter 2: Introduction to AWS and the Global Infrastructure collapsed:: true
+	- Chapter 2: Introduction to AWS and the Global Infrastructure
 		- -
+		- **Amazon Storage Gateway**  #flashcard id:: fc59951d-9112-4ed2-8433-6d716549abc1
-		- Amazon Storage Gateway—This enables users to connect their on-premises storage with Amazon S3, offering different gateway options designed to enable offloading of their storage data to Amazon S3.
-They will continue to have seamless connectivity to that data from their on-premises servers.
-Depending on the configuration option chosen, Amazon Storage Gateway can maintain a small subnet of frequently accessed data locally, with the bulk of that data in Amazon S3, reducing the total storage hardware needed on premises, which leads to lower capital costs.
-Alternatively, if on-premises applications are extremely sensitive to network latency, then the Amazon Storage Gateway service can provide data backup capabilities, with the ability to send snapshots of locally stored data to Amazon S3. #flashcard id:: fc59951d-9112-4ed2-8433-6d716549abc1
+			- — This enables users to connect their **on-premises storage** with **Amazon S3**, offering different **gateway options** designed to enable **offloading** of their storage data to **Amazon S3**.
+			- They will continue to have **seamless connectivity** to that data from their on-premises servers.
+Depending on the configuration option chosen, Amazon Storage Gateway can maintain a small subnet of **frequently accessed data** locally, with the bulk of that data in Amazon S3, reducing the total storage hardware needed on premises, which leads to lower capital costs.
+			- Alternatively, if on-premises applications are extremely sensitive to **network latency**, then the Amazon Storage Gateway service can provide **data backup capabilities**, with the ability to **send snapshots of locally stored data** to Amazon S3.
 		- -
 	- Chapter 13: Management and Governance on AWS collapsed:: true